mobiusfund/investing/README.md

 Finally, a rolling window is applied depending on markets and asset classes.
 For Tao/Alpha staking, the window size is currently set at 30 days, considering the nascent and fast-moving nature of the market.
 For US stocks and other more matured assets, the number will be larger.
 The window size will be adjusted over time as the subnet evolves.

 We assume $$fund = 1000τ$$ as the initial capital and take slippage into account.
 Profit and loss are calculated daily at midnight UTC.
-Yield is determined by price performance of allocated subnets, plus estimated dividends from validator delegation with the default 18% take.
+Return is determined by price performance of allocated subnets, plus estimated dividends from validator delegation with the default 18% take.

 #### Performance

 Miners are encouraged to emphasize long-term strategies with portfolio management, in contrast to short-term trading in isolated instruments.
 The general goal is to consistently outperform the market by boosting alpha while reducing beta.
 For miners new to portfolio management, the concept of MPT and CAPM can be a good starting point in optimizing strategies and portfolios using machine learning.

-The stand-alone tool `Sταking/bin/simst` (Sim Stake/Strat) can be convenient for back testing strategies and tuning performance based on historical market data.
+The stand-alone tool `Investing/bin/simst` (Sim Strat) can be convenient for back testing strategies and tuning performance based on historical market data.

 Note that in contrast to live mining, `simst` may simulate block-level precision based on limited market data.
 The difference in results should not be far off especially in a long-term timeframe.

 ## Disclaimer
 Past performance is no guarantee of future results.
 The subnet does not provide financial advice of any kind.
 Investing carries inherent risks, including the risk of partial or total loss of capital.
-The subnet is not responsible for any profit or loss resulting from any strategies shared by the community.
+The subnet is not responsible for any profit or loss resulting from any strategies shared by the Bittensor community.

 ## License
 This repository is licensed under the MIT License.